 Doctor of Nursing Practice

-The purpose of the Doctor of Nursing Practice is to prepare advanced practice nurses at the highest professional level of nursing practice.
-Doctoral level advanced practice nurses synthesize and apply critical knowledge for improving health care to diverse populations.
+The purpose of the Doctor of Nursing Practice is to prepare nurses at the highest professional level of nursing practice.
+Doctor of Nursing Practice prepared nurses synthesize and apply critical knowledge for improving health care to diverse populations.
 This is a practice doctorate with a focus on the translation of research into practice as opposed to the generation of new research knowledge as is characteristic of the Ph.D.
-Graduates of the D.N.P. program will be prepared to meet state, regional, and national needs for doctorally prepared advanced practice nurses in leadership positions in health-related organizations.
+Graduates of the D.N.P. program will be prepared to meet state, regional, and national needs for doctorally prepared nurses in leadership positions in health-related organizations.

 Admission to the DNP program depends upon sufficient enrollment, university resources, and qualifications of applicants.
 A select number of students will be admitted to the program based on the following criteria: